-BANSHEE was once a collective of Irish women artists based in New York: click the names above in red headers for each member’s own website.
+Founded in 1997, BANSHEE was a collective of Irish women artists based in New York: click the names above in red headers for each member’s own website.

-In the late nineties, BANSHEE performed collectively at performance evenings in spaces such as Max Fish, Fez and The Knitting Factory.
-With no set format for the events, Banshees anarchically introduced each other and delivered their respective genres of dance, fiction, song, poetry, drama and satire.
-Shows were irreverent, satirical and gained a minor cult following of New Yorkers and New Irish.
+BANSHEE performed collectively at performance events in spaces such as Max Fish, Fez and The Knitting Factory.
+With no set format for the evening, Banshees anarchically introduced each other and delivered their respective genres of dance, fiction, song, poetry, drama and satire.
+Shows were irreverent, spontaneous and gained a minor cult following of New Yorkers and New Irish.
 The group took early advantage of the mysterious art of online presence by creating their own website as early as 1997 to promote their work, assisted by web wizard Fiona Webb for its first HTML 4 coded pages.

-You can see the documentary “BANSHEE” by Laura Metzgar-Lynch here.
+Click HERE to watch the documentary “BANSHEE” by Laura Metzgar-Lynch.